-The National Geographic 76/350 Dobsonian telescope for example is our most recommended model for a beginner astronomer.
-It is compact yet powerful, requires no setup and can easily be carried to any dark rural location by either foot or car.
-It features a bright, clear image which is remarkable for being an entry-level telescope.
-And at £145 it is also very affordable!
+The Bresser AZ 76/350 Carbon telescope for example is a recommended model for a beginner astronomer.
+It is compact, very lightweight yet powerful, requires no setup and can easily be carried to any dark rural location by either foot or car.

-Another similar option, which is perfect for both beginners and sharing with kids, is the Celestron FirstScope.
-This is a quality 76mm Dobsonian style telescope.
-It is an ideal entry-level telescope and very easy to use.
+Another similar option, which is good for both beginners and sharing with kids, is the Celestron FirstScope.
+This is a 76mm Reflector style telescope.
+It is an entry-level telescope and very easy to use.